Single-token vs Two-token Blockchain Tokenomics: Abstract

 \section{Abstract}

-We consider long-term equilibria that arise in the tokenomics design of proof-of-stake (PoS) blockchain systems that comprise of \emph{users} and \emph{validators}, both striving to maximize their own utilities.
-Validators are system maintainers who get rewarded with tokens for performing the work necessary for the system to function properly, while users compete and pay with such tokens for getting a desired system service level.
+We study long-term equilibria that arise in the token monetary policy, or {\em tokenomics}, design of proof-of-stake (PoS) blockchain systems that engage utility maximizing \emph{users} and \emph{validators}.
+Validators are system maintainers who get rewarded with tokens for performing the work necessary for the system to function properly, while users compete and pay with such tokens for getting a desired portion of the system service.

-We study how the system service provision and suitable rewards schemes together can lead to equilibria with desirable characteristics (1) viability: the system keeps parties engaged, (2) decentralization: multiple validators are participating, (3) stability: the price path of the underlying token used to transact with the system does not change widely over time, and (4) feasibility: the mechanism is easy to implement as a smart contract, i.e., it does not require fiat reserves on-chain for buy back of tokens or to perform bookkeeping of exponentially growing token holdings.
-Furthermore, we consider both the common single-token PoS model and a less widely used two-token approach (that roughly, utilizes one token for the users to pay the transaction fees and a different token for the validators to participate in the PoS protocol and get rewarded).
-Our approach demonstrates, for the first time to our knowledge, concrete advantages of the two-token approach in terms of the ability of the mechanism to reach equilibrium.
+We study how the system service provision and suitable rewards schemes together can lead to equilibria with the following desirable characteristics (1) viability: the system keeps parties engaged, (2) decentralization and skin-in-the-game: multiple sufficiently invested validators are participating, (3) stability: the price path of the underlying token used to transact with the system does not change widely over time, and (4) feasibility: the mechanism is easy to implement as a smart contract, e.g., it does not require a fiat reserve on-chain to perform token {\em buybacks} or to perform bookkeeping of exponentially growing token holdings.

+Our analysis enables us to put forward a novel generic mechanism for blockchain monetary policy that we call {\em quantitative rewarding} (QR).
+We investigate how to implement QR in single-token and two-token proof of stake (PoS) blockchain systems.
+The latter are systems that utilize one token for the users to pay the transaction fees and a different token for the validators to participate in the PoS protocol and get rewarded.
+Our approach demonstrates a concrete advantage of the two-token setting in terms of the ability of the QR mechanism to be realized effectively and provide good equilibria.
+Our analysis also reveals an inherent limitation of the single token setting in terms of implementing an effective blockchain monetary policy --- a distinction that is, to the best of our knowledge, highlighted for the first time.